Morwenn/cpp-sort/README.md

 In the future, the branches will follow the following pattern: the master branch will remain C++14 and there will be a C++17 branch.
-There will be other branches forking the C++17 one for some of the published Technical Specifications (for example, there will likely be a branch for the parallelism TS and another one for the concepts TS); these branches will eventually be merged in the C++17 one when the corresponding technical specifications are merged into the current C++ working draft (or in a C++20 branch if the specifications do not make it in time for the C++17 release).
-Of course the creation of such branches will depend on compiler
-support: if a feature isn't supported by either the latest g++ or clang++, I won't use it before the following release.
+There will be other branches forking the C++17 one for some of the published Technical Specifications (for example, there will likely be a branch for the concepts TS); these branches will eventually be merged in the C++17 one when the corresponding technical specifications are merged into the current C++ working draft (or in a C++20 branch if the specifications do not make it in time for the C++17 release).
+Of course the creation of such branches will depend on compiler support: if a feature isn't supported by either the latest g++ or clang++, I won't use it before the following release.

-*Note: since Clang's APT was switched off, I can't be sure that the latest things work too with it.*

 # Thanks